This is the featured image of the Add Attitude to Your Vocals blog article.

 Noveltech Vocal Enhancer

-So, in the next tutorial, I will guide you through the Noveltech Vocal Enhancer interface and show you a few practical examples.
+So, in the following tutorial, I will guide you through the Noveltech Vocal Enhancer interface and show you a few practical examples.
 For this tutorial, I have chosen an Eastern-influenced vocal line.
 It sounds a bit muddy, and I am sure that the mentioned plugin will help with that.
 So, we will start by adding a fresh instance of Noveltech Vocal Enhancer to the audio channel within the SoundBridge: DAW, which contains the vocal line.

-Straightforward interface
+Straightforward Interface

 The interface contains a couple of sections that I'll cover below.